 Newdigate House, Castlegate GB - Nottingham NG1 6AF

-Double-fronted Georgian property with modern extension and clubby, colonial feel; enter via an Indonesian-inspired courtyard garden.
+Double-fronted Georgian property with a modern extension and a clubby, colonial feel; enter via an Indonesian-inspired courtyard garden.
 Visually appealing dishes have wide ranging influences, including French, British, Spanish and Asian.

 12-14 Maid Marian Way GB - Nottingham NG1 6HS

 Professionally run restaurant dominated by a wooden copy of the Gateway of India.
 Original, authentic cooking with well-judged spicing and a distinctive North Indian influence.
 Dishes from the charcoal grill are a highlight.